 Section 16(a) Beneficial Ownership Reporting Compliance.
 Section 16(a) of the Exchange Act requires our directors and executive officers, among others, to file with the SEC an initial report of ownership of our stock on Form 3 and reports of changes in ownership on Form 4 or Form 5.
 Persons subject to Section 16 are required by SEC regulations to furnish us with copies of all Section 16(a) forms that they file.
 As a matter of practice, our administrative staff assists our executive officers and directors in preparing initial ownership reports and reporting ownership changes, and typically files those reports on their behalf.
-Based solely on a review of the copies of such forms in our possession and on written representations from reporting persons, we believe that during 2014 all of our executive officers and directors filed the required reports on a timely basis under Section 16(a), except for a late Form 4 for Mr. Millichap to report the partial settlement of a DSU award in November 2014.
+Based solely on a review of the copies of such forms in our possession and on written representations from reporting persons, we believe that during 2015 all of our executive officers and directors filed the required reports on a timely basis under Section 16(a), except for Messrs.
+Berman, Hughes, Kerin, Louie, Millichap and Nadji, who each filed a Form 4 in December 2015 to report the settlement of DSUs in early November 2015, and for Kurt Schwarz, who filed a Form 5 in February 2016 to report the acquisition of RSUs in August 2015.

-2016 Stockholder Proposals or Nominations.
+2017 Stockholder Proposals or Nominations.
 Pursuant to Rule 14a-8 under the Exchange Act, some stockholder proposals may be eligible for inclusion in the proxy statement for our 2016 Annual Meeting of Stockholders.
-These stockholder proposals must be submitted, along with proof of ownership of our stock in accordance with Rule 14a-8(b)(2), to our principal executive office (23975 Park Sorrento, Suite 400, Calabasas, California 91302) in care of our Corporate Secretary.
+These stockholder proposals must be submitted, along with proof of ownership of our stock in accordance with Rule 14a-8(b)(2), to our principal executive office-23975 Park Sorrento, Suite 400, Calabasas, California 91302-in care of our Corporate Secretary.
 Failure to deliver a proposal in accordance with this procedure may result in it not being deemed timely received.
 We must receive all submissions no later than the close of business (5:00 p.m.
-Pacific Time) on November 23, 2015.
+Pacific Time) on November 23, 2016.

-In addition, under our Bylaws, any stockholder intending to nominate a candidate for election to the Board or to propose any business at our 2015 Annual Meeting of Stockholders, other than precatory (non-binding)
+In addition, under our Bylaws, any stockholder intending to nominate a candidate for election to the Board or to propose any business at our 2017 Annual Meeting of Stockholders, other than precatory (non-binding)

-proposals presented under Rule 14a-8, must give notice to our Corporate Secretary between January 8, 2016 and February 7, 2016, unless the notice also is made pursuant to Rule 14a-8.
+proposals presented under Rule 14a-8, must give notice to our Corporate Secretary between January 3, 2017 and February 2, 2017, unless the notice also is made pursuant to Rule 14a-8.
 The notice must include information specified in our Bylaws, including information concerning the nominee or proposal, as the case may be, and information about the stockholder's ownership of and agreements related to our stock.
-If the 2016 Annual Meeting of Stockholders is held more than 30 days from the anniversary of the 2015 Annual Meeting of Stockholders, the stockholder must submit notice of any such nomination and of any such proposal that is not made pursuant to Rule 14a-8 by the later of the 90th day before the 2016 Annual Meeting of Stockholders or the 10th day following the day on which public announcement of the date of such meeting is first made.
-We will not entertain any proposals or nominations at the 2016 Annual Meeting of Stockholders that do not meet the requirements set forth in our Bylaws.
+If the 2017 Annual Meeting of Stockholders is held more than 30 days from the anniversary of the 2016 Annual Meeting of Stockholders the stockholder must submit notice of any such nomination and of any such proposal that is not made pursuant to Rule 14a-8 by the later of the 90th day before the 2017 Annual Meeting of Stockholders on the 10th day following the day on which public announcement of the date of such meeting is first made.
+We will not entertain any proposals or nominations at the 2017 Annual Meeting of Stockholders that do not meet the requirements set forth in our Bylaws.
 If the stockholder does not also comply with the requirements of Rule 14a-4(c)(2) under the Exchange Act, we may exercise discretionary voting authority under proxies that we solicit to vote in accordance with our best judgment on any such stockholder proposal or nomination.

-March 23, 2015
+March 23, 2016